ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 -->

-## Video Previews:
+## Video Preview Guidelines:

+- Do not include any title slide at the beginning of the video, as we will add a consistent title to the video preview containing: the paper title, authors, and session information.
+- The video should contain audio narration.
+We discourage salient music to focus viewers’ attention on the content.
+- Subtitles are mandatory to increase accessibility.
+See below for tips on how to create and include subtitles.
 - A video preview should be self-explaining and self-contained.
-- It should **clearly communicate** your research and contribution and invite readers to read your paper.
+It should clearly communicate your research and contribution and invite readers to read your paper.
-- Other than in recent years' Fast-Forwards sessions, we discourage humor and trailer-like 'ads'.
+- Other than in recent years’ Fast-Forwards sessions, we discourage humor and trailer-like ‘ads’.
 - The video will exist for a long time and can be shared widely by the authors on social media and other channels.
-- The video **should contain audio narration**.
-We discourage salient music to focus viewers’ attention on the content.
-- Subtitles are **mandatory** to increase accessibility.
-See below for tips on how to create and include subtitles
-- **Do not include any title slide at the beginning of the video**, as we will add a consistent title to the video preview containing: the paper title, authors, and session information.

 ## Do I need to submit a Video-Preview?
 If your track is not listed, please check for updates later as all track chairs are finalizing their decisions.